 After a lot of research and thought, I’ve come up with the six fundamental habits below.
 These are the habits I believe to be the most effective use of your limited time, energy, and discipline when starting out.
 Some will probably be obvious to you (we’ve already discussed one).
 Some will not.
 A couple may even surprise you.

-Benefits: In 2016, to not know the benefits of regular exercise you must be living under a very large and very old rock.
+Benefits: If you don’t know the benefits of regular exercise by now, you must be living under a very large and very old rock.
 Aside from making you look super sexy and preventing obesity, exercise greatly reduces the risk of a bunch of things that can kill you: heart disease, stroke, and a smattering of various types of cancer.8 It also improves your mood, gives you more energy, improves the quality of your sleep, your sex life, and some evidence indicates it even improves concentration and learning.9

 Adoption Strategy: The crazy thing about exercise is that just about everyone overestimates the amount of effort required to get results.
 They assume that you have to join a fancy gym, spend a ton of money on a fancy pants personal trainer, and do a bunch of fancy exercises with odd looking rubber balls and mats.